Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Empirical Evaluation

-\textbf{Auditing {implicit leakages}.}\,The auditor simply performs a threshold-based exit and then a deterministic matching operation between the prediction made by the adversary $\adversary$'s prediction module $\predictor$ and the ground truth label. {Therefore}, it {trivially} achieves a perfect true positive rate, no false negatives or false positives for all adversary types in \insclaimmentalhealth (and in general) without any detection delay {when detecting if the adversary successfully predicted the true value of $\tau$.
-However, note that the predictions made by the adversary may be incorrect, as discussed in \Cref{sec:sidechannel_leakage}; these incorrect predictions made are to be attributed to the adversary, which possesses the predictor module $P_\Theta$.}
+\textbf{Auditing {leakages} via adversarial inference.}\,The auditor simply performs a threshold-based exit and then a deterministic matching operation between the prediction made by the adversary $\adversary$'s prediction module $\predictor$ and the ground truth label. {Therefore}, it \emph{trivially} achieves a perfect true positive rate, no false negatives or false positives for all adversary types in \insclaimmentalhealth (and in general) without any detection delay.
+However, note that the predictions made by the adversary may be incorrect, as discussed in Section \ref{sec:attack_success}; these incorrect predictions made are to be attributed to the adversary, which possesses the predictor module $\predictor$, and not to the auditor, which merely flags if the adversary has predicted the correct value.}